qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 A lot of entries in a config file take path names as their values (top-level "include", "manifest" keys of a library entry, output path of compile keys, asf.).
 Quite a few of them, like the top-level include paths, are interpreted **relative** to the config file in which they appear, and this relation is retained no matter from where you reference the config file.

 This might not hold true in each and every case, though.
 For some keys you might have to take care of relative paths yourself.
-The authoritative reference is always the corresponding documentation of the <generator_config_ref|individual config keys>.
+The authoritative reference is always the corresponding documentation of the :doc:`individual config keys <generator_config_ref>`.
 If a key takes a path value it will state if and how these values are interpreted.
 Please check there.

 A good help when dealing with paths is also to use macros, if you need to abstract away from a value appearing multiple times.
 E.g.

 ::

     "let" : {"MyRoot": ".", "BUILD_PATH" : "build"}
     "myjob" : { ... "build_dir" : "${MyRoot}/${BUILD_PATH}" ... }